WinRout/ntua_spark_project/README.md

 This repository is dedicated to the semester project of the NTUA ECE course "Advanced Database Topics".
 In this project we use VMs to setup a spark cluster on top of hadoop.
 We used resources from "okeanos knossos" https://okeanos-knossos.grnet.gr/home/ GRNET's cloud service to setup 2 VMs.
-When the installation is done we use the spark cluster to execute queries on high volume Dataframes and RDDs.
+When the installation is done we use the spark cluster to execute queries on high volume data using SQL/Dataframe API and RDD API.
 More specifically, we used parquet files and worked on taxi-trip data gathered from the New York's Taxi and Limousine Comission https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 ### setup